UlrikHjort/STM32F411RET6-pin-toggle-delay-assembly-demo/README.md

-Just a demo implementation of gpio pin toggle and delay in assembly.
-All the interesting stuff regarding this is located in toggle_pin.s
+Demo implementation of gpio pin toggle and delay in assembly on STM32F411RET6 (nucleo-f411re dev board).
+All the interesting stuff regarding this is located in Core/Src/toggle_pin.s